raschkatie/myFlix-client/README.md

 ## Website

-The current website can be found and tested [here](http://localhost:1234/).
+The current website can be found and tested at [http://localhost:1234](http://localhost:1234).

 ## Project Dependencies